NickDeckerDevs/hubspot-cert-test-taker/extension/README.md

 ## Testing

-1. Use the provided `test_schema.json` for testing
+1. Use the provided `hubspot_academy_gdd_exam.json` schema file for testing
-2. Navigate to the HubSpot Growth Driven Design answers page
+2. Navigate to: https://app.hubspot.com/academy/171726/tracks/9108789/exam (requires HubSpot Academy login)
-3. Upload the test schema and process the page
+3. Upload the schema through the extension popup
-4. You should see questions highlighted in blue and any matching answers in green
+4. Click "Process Page" and watch for questions highlighted in blue and correct answers in green
+5. The extension will show the number of questions found and answers highlighted in the popup

 ## Troubleshooting